zapmal/board-hub/README.md

 # Board Hub

-Both the `api/` and the `client/` contain instructions for setup and use.
+Both the `api` and the `web` contain instructions for configuration and use.